 I mentioned muffins for breakfast didn’t I?
 Yep sure did.
 I have been making these on the weekends for a couple of months now.
 They’re pretty easy to make so a good one to get the kids involved and freeze well too.
 You can even defrost them, put them back in the muffin tin and pop them in the oven for a while and everyone will think you baked them fresh.

-Two weekends ago, Ollie and I spent Coop’s Saturday morning nap whipping up a batch and as soon as they were ready, the four of us headed out to the park and had freshly-baked muffins for brunch.
+A few weeks ago the boys and I whipped up a batch and as soon as they were ready we headed out to the park and had freshly-baked muffins for brunch.
 It was so lovely.
 To me it was much more special than popping into the bakery on the way.

 Feel free to use wholemeal flour in place of spelt but as I said, I’ve been experimenting with different pure ingredients and types of flours and spelt is a great one for using in place of white or wholemeal without changing the texture of flavour of a recipe.
 It’s a really easy swap.
 You can get it at the supermarket or online either as flour, or buy the grains and process it in a high-powered blender or thermomix to make your own flour.